wingbeats/wingbeats_android/README.md

 ## Prebuilt apk - Fastest path to try the app
 Download the prebuilt apk https://github.com/wingbeats/wingbeats_android/raw/master/wingbeats_android.apk and install it in your android device.

-**A folder with the name "Wingbeats_user" will be generated in the External storage in which you can drop your samples, so you can switch between the pre-installed and them inside the app.
+**A folder with the name "Wingbeats_user" will be generated in the external storage in which you can drop your samples, so you can switch between the pre-installed and them inside the app.
 Note that for recordings outside the Wingbeats database an adaptation stage is required.**

 ## Upcoming
 * Add further details about training and converting Keras model to Tensorflow graph.